 The RobotFrameworkis popular for acceptance testing and test-driven development (ATDD) and one of the best generic test automation frameworks.
 It is written in Python, but also supports IronPython (.NET), Jython (JVM) and PyPy.

-- It simplifies the test automation process by using the Keyword-led (KDT) test method, allowing testers to create readable tests.
+- It simplifies the test automation process by using the Keyword-led (KDT) test method, allowing testers to create simple tests.

 - Tabular syntax is easy to use and easy to understand.